 The LGB section deals with the sexual identity of an individual.
 It stands for lesbian, gay, and bisexual:

 Lesbian— Women who are affectionately or sexually attracted to other women.

 Gay— People who are affectionately or sexually attracted to the same gender, more specifically to describe men who are attracted to men.

 Bisexual— Individuals that are affectionately and sexually attracted to both women and men.

-The QIA comes down to queer/questioning, intersex, and asexual.
-Here is a comprehensive look at what each letter means.
+The TQIA section comes down to gender identity, queer/questioning, intersex, and asexual.
+Below is a comprehensive look at what each letter means: